samdammers/aws-foundry-ssl/README.md

 This only needs to be done _once_, no matter how many times you redeploy.

 - Create an SSH key in **EC2**, under `EC2 / Key Pairs`
-  - You only need to do this once, _the first time_.
-If you tear down and redeploy the stack you can reuse the same SSH key
+  - You only need to do this _once_; If you tear down and redeploy the CloudFormation stack you can reuse the same SSH key
-  - That said, consider rotating keys regularly as a good security practise
   - Keep the downloaded private keypair (PEM or PPK) file safe, you'll need it for [SSH / SCP access](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-linux-instance.html) to the EC2 server instance

 - Create an IAM User with access key (terrible I know) for CLI access
   - consider rotating keys regularly as a good security practise
+  - Consider rotating these keys regularly as a good security practise

 - Create a staging bucket for your foundry artifact